The Excel Edate function returns a date that is a specified number of months before or after a supplied start date.

-Note also that, as recommended by Microsoft, in all calls to the Edate function, the start_date has been supplied as a cell reference.
+Note also that, as recommended by Microsoft, in all of the above calls to the Edate function, the start_date has been supplied as a cell reference.

-Further examples of the Excel Edate function can be found on the Microsoft Office website.
+For further examples of the Excel Edate function, see the Microsoft Office website.

 If you get an error from the Excel Edate function, this is likely to be one of the following: